 Antidepressants, on the other hand, have been shown to be ineffective, and may actually lead to an increased speed of cycling.
 Taking antidepressants can be dangerous in a person with bipolar disorder and lead to mood destabilization.5

-While it is always preferable to combine medication with a form of talk therapy like cognitive behavioral therapy (CBT), medication is the primary form of treatment to properly manage the symptoms of rapid-cycling and traditional bipolar disorder.4 To find a therapist who specializes in the treatment of bipolar, consider using a directory like Choosing Therapy.
+Medication is the primary form of treatment to manage symptoms, but it is always preferable to combine medication with a form of talk therapy like cognitive behavioral therapy (CBT).4 To find a therapist who specializes in the treatment of bipolar, consider using an online therapist directory.

 Everyone’s experience with traditional bipolar or rapid-cycling bipolar disorder is personal, which can feel isolating.
 But remember, you’re not alone.
 Connecting with a skilled therapist or mental health professional can help, becoming the foundation of a strong support system.
 With support and the right medication, you can lead a healthy and fulfilling life.